finnhodgkin/learn-phoenix-todo-example/README.md

 ### Authenticate the session for every request

-Although the session is saved for logged in users, no check is being made against registererd users in the database (so not really authentication).
+Although the session is saved for logged in users, no check is being made against registererd users in the database (no actual authentication as of yet).

 To fix this we'll add a module plug to the router.
 Plugs are pretty central to Phoenix -
 [hop over to the docs to find out more](https://hexdocs.pm/phoenix/plug.html).

 Add the about-to-be-created plug to the `:browser` pipeline in the router.
-The pipeline is a series of steps (plugs) that a request goes through before being sent back as a response.
+This pipeline is a series of steps (plugs) that a request (conn) goes through before being sent back as a response.

 ```elixir
 pipeline :browser do